 And it might not be obvious, but this is the start of the climb.
 The climb begins with several large rock steps and changes into uneven, gravely, rocky climbing conditions.

-First rock statue: a bird with a pointy beak
+4. Look for the first rock statue: a bird with a pointy beak

 Because I am not a super-fast hiker, I tend to take a bit of a break when I hike.

+During this hike, I took several breaks from climbing up the first part of the Mount Nicholson hike.
 When I looked back to see Deep Water Bay’s view, I saw a red marker on the left and saw what I thought was a trail.
 I followed it and realized the path was leading toward a large boulder.

 But I didn’t realize until I walked away that the rock’s shape looked like a bird’s profile.
 Do you see it?
 It looks like a bird with its eyes closed and has a long sharp pointy beak.

-Second rock statue: Face Mask Rock
+5. Look for the second rock statue: Face Mask Rock

 As you climb, you will see big rocks above.
 Keep climbing towards the right (there is only one way up, so don’t worry, you won’t get lost).